LableOrg/java-maven-junit-helloworld/README.md

 This example demonstrates:

-* A simple Java 8 application with tests
+* A simple Java 8 application with tests   - Not needed
-* Unit tests written with [JUnit 5](https://junit.org/junit5/)
+* Unit tests written with [JUnit 5](https://junit.org/junit5/)  - Not needed
-* Integration tests written with [JUnit 5](https://junit.org/junit5/)
+* Integration tests written with [JUnit 5](https://junit.org/junit5/) - Not needed
-* Code coverage reports via [JaCoCo](https://www.jacoco.org/jacoco/)
+* Code coverage reports via [JaCoCo](https://www.jacoco.org/jacoco/) - Not needed
-* A Maven build that puts it all together
+* A Maven build that puts it all together - need it

 ## Running the tests